 |26/12/1760||Carron Iron Works|

 Carron Iron Works opens.
-Managed by Dr Roebuck.
-Shareholders in the Carron Company were; Dr Roebuck, Thomas Roebuck, Ebenezer Roebuck, William Cadell Senior and Junior of Cockenzie (who owned pits at Tranent), John Cadell and Samuel Garbett.
+Managed by Dr John Roebuck.
+Shareholders in the Carron Company were; Dr John Roebuck, Thomas Roebuck, Ebenezer Roebuck, William Cadell (Senior) and William Cadell (Junior) of Cockenzie (who owned pits at Tranent), John Cadell and Samuel Garbett.
 The works may even have been in blast in January.

 |/ /1768||Elgin Waggonway|

 Opened from Berrylaw to Limekilns Harbour with wooden rails by the 5th Earl of Elgin (or William Cadell, sources disagree).
 The line carried coal and iron ore for the Carron Iron Works.

 Tramway to Quarrole colliery opened.

 Dr John Roebuck sells his portion of the Carron Company due to financial difficulties in his flooded mines.

 Taken over by John Cadell of the Carron Iron Works.